Chart Color Schemes

 Camperdown - Darlington's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Camperdown - Darlington shows excellent health outcomes, notably with younger age groups having low prevalence of common conditions.
-Around 63% (6,129 people) have private health cover, higher than Greater Sydney's 69.7%, but lower than the national average of 55.3%.
-Mental health issues and asthma are most prevalent at 11.3% and 8.8% respectively.
+Camperdown - Darlington exhibits excellent health outcomes, notably among younger cohorts who have a very low prevalence of common health conditions.
+Approximately 63% (6,129 people) of its population has private health cover, higher than Greater Sydney's 69.7%, but lower than the national average of 55.3%.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 11.3% and 8.8% of residents respectively.

 Frequently Asked Questions - Health